FramedYannick/Thesis-Source-Code/Readme.md

 # Towards a more general approach for the identification of saccharides.

-This Master thesis aims to create a fast and easy usable way to identify sacharides using NMR spectroscopy.
+This Master thesis aims to create a fast and easy usable way to identify saccharides using NMR spectroscopy.
 This was done by altering the 1D-selTOCSY pulse program to create a 2D-selTOCSY using the mixing time as a second variable.
 We have included the option to use this on multiple frequencies in one experiment; for an even easier analysis.